 This project took me no time at all people.
 Like 30 minutes tops!

-You really could do anything to personalize it to your home.
+You really could do anything to personalize this everyday wreath to your home.
 Change up the colors, use your favorite flower, maybe even use a large monogrammed initial instead of your address?

 So many options to really welcome visitors into your home and make their first impression of your place….a good one!